How Many Tables Do Waiters Serve at a Time? — Key Takeaways

 Memory and note-taking

-Some Waiters and Waitresses have incredible memory skills, but even those who don’t rely on small tricks — like using shorthand when writing orders or mentally grouping tables together — to keep track of guest requests.
+However, even those who don’t rely on memory use small tricks — like using shorthand when writing orders or mentally grouping tables together — to keep track of guest requests.

 Multitasking without rushing